fromage-fraser/dd4-tools/README.md

 This will write maps to the `output/maps/unminified/` directory.
 Note that maps are quite large if not minified.

+The following is convenient for regenerating and checking maps quickly:

+    make clean-output maps-unminified

 ### Query DB